danielmapar/the-algorithm-design-manual-notes/courses/grokking-the-coding-interview/README.md

     * The above algorithm’s time complexity will be `O(N)`, where `N` is the number of characters in the input string.

 * Space Complexity
     * The algorithm’s space complexity will be `O(K)`, where `K` is the number of distinct characters in the input string.
 This also means `K<=N`, because in the worst case, the whole string might not have any duplicate character, so the entire string will be added to the HashMap.
-Having said that, since we can expect a fixed set of characters in the input string (e.g., **26 for English letters**), we can say that the algorithm runs in fixed space `O(1)`; in this case, we can use a fixed-size array instead of the HashMap.
+Having said that, since we can expect a fixed set of characters in the input string (e.g., **26 for English letters**), we can say that the algorithm runs in fixed space `O(1)`; in this case, we can use a fixed-size array instead of the `HashMap`.

+### Longest Substring with Same Letters after Replacement (hard)

+* Given a string with **lowercase letters only**, if you are allowed to replace no more than `k` letters with any letter, find the length of the **longest substring having the same letters** after replacement.

+* Examples

+    * ```
+        Input: String="aabccbb", k=2
+        Output: 5
+        Explanation: Replace the two 'c' with 'b' to have a longest repeating substring "bbbbb".
+        ```

+    * ```
+        Input: String="abbcb", k=1
+        Output: 4
+        Explanation: Replace the 'c' with 'b' to have a longest repeating substring "bbbb".
+        ```

+    * ```
+        Input: String="abccde", k=1
+        Output: 3
+        Explanation: Replace the 'b' or 'd' with 'c' to have the longest repeating substring "ccc".
+        ```

+* Solution
+    * This problem follows the `Sliding Window pattern`, and we can use a similar dynamic sliding window strategy as discussed in `Longest Substring with Distinct Characters`.
+We can use a `HashMap` to count the **frequency of each letter**.
+        * We will iterate through the string to add one letter at a time in the window.
+        * We will also keep track of the **count of the maximum repeating letter** in any window (let’s call it **maxRepeatLetterCount**).
+        * So, at any time, we know that we do have a window with one letter repeating **maxRepeatLetterCount** times; this means we should try to replace the remaining letters.
+            * If the remaining letters are less than or equal to `k`, we can replace them all.
+            * If we have more than `k` remaining letters, we should shrink the window as we cannot replace more than `k` letters.

+    * While shrinking the window, we don’t need to update maxRepeatLetterCount   (hence, it represents the maximum repeating count of ANY letter for ANY window).
+Why don’t we need to update this count when we shrink the window?
+Since we have to replace all the remaining letters to get the longest substring having the same letter in any window, we can’t get a better answer from any other window even though all occurrences of the letter with frequency maxRepeatLetterCount is not in the current window.

+* Code

+    * ```java
+        import java.util.*;

+        class CharacterReplacement {
+            public static int findLength(String str, int k) {
+                int windowStart = 0, maxLength = 0, maxRepeatLetterCount = 0;
+                Map<Character, Integer> letterFrequencyMap = new HashMap<>();
+                // try to extend the range [windowStart, windowEnd]
+                for (int windowEnd = 0; windowEnd < str.length(); windowEnd++) {
+                    char rightChar = str.charAt(windowEnd);
+                    letterFrequencyMap.put(rightChar, letterFrequencyMap.getOrDefault(rightChar, 0) + 1);
+                    maxRepeatLetterCount = Math.max(maxRepeatLetterCount, letterFrequencyMap.get(rightChar));

+                    // current window size is from windowStart to windowEnd, overall we have a letter
+                    // which is repeating 'maxRepeatLetterCount' times, this means we can have a window
+                    //  which has one letter repeating 'maxRepeatLetterCount' times and the remaining
+                    // letters we should replace.
+If the remaining letters are more than 'k', it is the
+                    // time to shrink the window as we are not allowed to replace more than 'k' letters
+                    if (windowEnd - windowStart + 1 - maxRepeatLetterCount > k) {
+                        char leftChar = str.charAt(windowStart);
+                        letterFrequencyMap.put(leftChar, letterFrequencyMap.get(leftChar) - 1);
+                        windowStart++;
+                    }

+                    maxLength = Math.max(maxLength, windowEnd - windowStart + 1);
+                }

+                return maxLength;
+            }

+            public static void main(String[] args) {
+                System.out.println(CharacterReplacement.findLength("aabccbb", 2));
+                System.out.println(CharacterReplacement.findLength("abbcb", 1));
+                System.out.println(CharacterReplacement.findLength("abccde", 1));
+            }
+        }
+        ```

+* Time Complexity
+    * The above algorithm’s time complexity will be `O(N)`, where `N` is the number of letters in the input string.

+* Space Complexity
+    * As we expect only the lower case letters in the input string, we can conclude that the space complexity will be `O(26)` to store each letter’s frequency in the HashMap, which is asymptotically equal to `O(1)`.